We are currently unable to offer lymphatic massage therapy, though we hope to have this service available to you soon.

-Our physiotherapists who have expertise in this area has had years of experience in this area and can also teach you self massage techniques if appropriate for your condition.
-The specialised Lymphatic Drainage massage for Lymphodema requires gentle stroking type massage called effleurage.
+Our massage therapists who have expertise in this area has had years of experience in this area and can also teach you self massage techniques if appropriate for your condition.
+Specialised lymphatic massage for Lymphodema requires gentle stroking type massage called effleurage.
 This specialised massage helps to push the fluid from underneath the skin and direct it toward the lymph nodes where the fluid is then returned back to circulation.

 Patients with Lymphodema will notice a swelling usually starting in the most distal joint such as the hand or the foot.

-Lymphatic drainage is a specialised massage technique done by physiotherapist with specific training in that area.
-It is not usually performed by massage therapists unless they have undergone specific training in this area.
+Lymphatic massage is a specialised massage technique done by massage therapists with specific training in that area.

 The fluid then accumulates and moves further up the limb until the entire limb is involved.
 If left unattended the fluid can leak out of the tissues.
 If this happens the Lymphodema has usually turned into cellulitis.
 Cellulitis can be life threatening if not treated and tissue death can occur in the affected limb.

-It is essential to see a Lymphatic Drainage Physiotherapist who can attend to the Lymphodema, fit you for compression garments if necessary and teach you some self massage/management techniques in order for you to maintain as healthy lifestyle as possible.
+It is essential to see a lymphatic massage therapist who can attend to the Lymphodema, fit you for compression garments if necessary and teach you some self massage/management techniques in order for you to maintain as healthy lifestyle as possible.

 Frequently Asked Questions

 There is no right number of massages that you should have, as everyone will have different circumstances.
-Our trained physiotherapists can advise how often you should have a lymphatic drainage massage.
+Our trained massage therapists can advise how often you should have a lymphatic massage.